N. Provisions, contingent liabilities and contingent assets

 • The risk free interest rates are determined based on the zero-coupon sovereign bond yields with maturity equal to the expected term of the option.

-Performance obligation The Company enters into contracts with customers for rendering domestic mutual fund investor solutions, issuer solutions and international and other investor solutions.
-The performance obligation for all of these services is satisfied over the period.
+Performance obligation:- The Company enters into contracts with customers for rendering domestic mutual fund investor solutions, issuer solutions and international and other investor solutions.
+The performance obligation for all of these services is satisfied over the period/ at a point in time as disclosed above.

 Additional regulatory information pursuant to the requirement in Division II of Schedule III to the Companies Act, 2013